jsteffensen/house-near-stream/README.md

 ## Run script to filter house data according to geo data.

 * Run ```npm install```
+* Change distance filter value (line 7 of the file filterScript.js) to suit your preference.
 * Run ```node filterScript.js```

 Results will either open in your browser or save a results.html file depending on how you modify the script: